Bachstelze/Data-intensive-systems/README.md

 ### Week 4 - refactor codebase

-- add gitattributes for LSF usage to handle pickle files.
-This is possible for more file types, e.g. ```git lfs track "*.pdf" + git add .gitattributes```
 - Update numpy version requirement, older versions can't load pickle files from new versions.
 - The requirement for scikit-learn is updated to 1.8.0 to prevent InconsistentVersionWarning.
 - Refactor and lint app.py
+- add gitattributes for LSF usage to handle pickle files.
+This is possible for more file types, e.g. ```git lfs track "*.pdf" + git add .gitattributes```
+- To readd the offending files, you can:
+- save your changes in a backup
+- git reset --hard last_working_commit_hash
+- git lfs track "*.mp4"
+- git add .gitattributes
+- git commit -m "add offending file type to lfs"

 ### Outlook
 Input the raw video into a [reasoning vision model](https://huggingface.co/blog/nvidia/nvidia-cosmos-reason-2-brings-advanced-reasoning) and develop the workflow with [daggr](https://huggingface.co/blog/daggr) for gradio.